simedaz/alx-pre_course/0x01-git/README.md

-hello word
-this readme is not empty
+this is my message this readme is not empty